Soviet plunder: Historiography

 In historiography, the topic of Soviet looting has been considered understudied.
-Some key documents, including decrees issued by Joseph Stalin in 1945 for the Soviet removal of cultural property from territories occupied by the Red Army, have still been classified and not disclosed to historians as of the mid-2010s.
+Some key documents, including decrees issued by Joseph Stalin in 1945 for the Soviet removal of cultural property from territories occupied by the Soviet Army, have still been classified and not disclosed to historians as of the mid-2010s.
 Others are assumed to have already been destroyed, to prevent embarrassment or hinder investigations into Soviet crimes.